 The structure of the Company, and the SPENH Group, is set out in the Strategic Report.
-During 2023, the Board has taken into account the purpose and values of the Iberdrola Group and the Code of Ethics which are published on www.spenergynetworks.co.uk under 'Corporate Governance'.
-These documents define and promote the purpose, values and culture of the Company and the SPENH Group.
+During 2024, the Board has taken into account the Purpose and Values of the Iberdrola Group which are published on www.spenergynetworks.co.uk under 'Corporate Governance'.
+This document defines and promotes the purpose and values of the Company and the SPENH Group.